4.6 Access to quality services

 - other persons fulfilling the conditions prescribed by this Law

-In the context of social inclusion, an important process implemented by the Ministry of Demography, Family, Youth and Social Policy is deinstitutionalisation and transformation of homes for children and young people (Deinstitucionalizacija i transformacija domova za djecu i mlade).
+In the context of social inclusion, an important process implemented by the former Ministry of Demography, Family, Youth and Social Policy is deinstitutionalisation and transformation of homes for children and young people (Deinstitucionalizacija i transformacija domova za djecu i mlade).
 Children and young people placed in homes for children and young people without adequate parental care and homes for children and young people with behavioural problems (so-called accommodation as a form of institutional care) are provided with different forms of accommodation and care (non-institutional care) and their inclusion in community life.
 Also, the placement of children and young people without adequate parental care and children and young people with behavioural problems are prevented from placement in homes by providing non-institutional services and community support services (out-of-institutional care).

 Parallel to deinstitutionalisation, the process of transformation of homes is carried out.
 Homes and other legal entities performing social welfare activities in the Republic of Croatia are encouraged to provide those non-institutional social services that are in line with the needs of community users and become ‘homes transformed into community service providers in all counties according to the needs of users’.